 Thank you for your interest in the Graduate Program in Endocrinology and Animal Biosciences of the Rutgers School of Graduate Studies!
 Our program provides research-oriented training leading to the M.S. and Ph.D. degrees in basic animal physiology.
 A major emphasis of our program is on endocrine physiology with research conducted at the organismal, cellular, and molecular levels.
-The members of our graduate faculty come from many different departments across Rutgers, including Animal Sciences, Nutritional Sciences, Food Science, and Kinesiology and Health.
+The members of our graduate faculty come from many different departments across Rutgers, including Animal Sciences, Nutritional Sciences, Food Science, Genetics, Pharmacology and Toxicology, and Pediatrics.

-Our curriculum is full and comprehensive, drawn in part from the diverse and extensive courses offered by the many other biological programs university-wide.
-Major areas of interest include endocrinology of growth, lactation and reproduction, neuroendocrinology and immune function, equine science, and exercise physiology.
+Our curriculum is full and comprehensive, drawn in part from the diverse and extensive courses offered by the many other biological programs universitywide.
+Major areas of interest include endocrinology of growth, lactation and reproduction, neuroendocrinology and immune function, endocrine disruption, equine science, and exercise physiology.